C2C CTF Writeups

 # But requests might wait for HTTP response.

-# i should probably use pwntools for the final interaction.
+# We should probably use pwntools for the final interaction.

 # Let's switch to pwntools for the exploitation part to handle the socket better.